AhmedSAHassan/DoReMiTra/README.md

 ## Overview

 The package includes preprocessed and annotated datasets from public repositories (primarily GEO), with harmonized metadata and consistent formatting.
-Datasets can be filtered by:
+All the datasets will contain the following information in a uniform way:

 ✅ Radiation type (neutron, x-ray, gamma ray)

+✅ Dose

+✅ Time point

 ✅ Organism (e.g., human, mouse)

 ✅ Experimental setting (InVivo, ExVivo)

+✅ Sex (Male, Female)